MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 }
 ```

-With this Context Provider in place, we can now update our `/src/App.tsx` file to include that provider and wrap it around those three components.
+With this context provider in place, you can update `/src/App.tsx` to include the provider and wrap
+it around the three components.

-Notice the use of our paths `"~/utils"` to import our utility functions.
+Notice the use of `~/utils` to import the utility functions.

-:::note Why we are using TS Config Paths
-We have configured this application to use `vite-tsconfig-paths`, allowing us to load modules whose location is specified by the `compilerOptions.paths` object in our `tsconfig.json` file.
-Adding a path corresponding to the `./src/*` directory using the `~/*` symbol to represent it.
-We also reference the `./tsconfig.node.json` file in our `reference`'s array objects that correspond to `path`.
+:::note vite-tsconfig-paths
+This dapp is configured to use `vite-tsconfig-paths`, allowing it to load modules with locations
+specified by the `compilerOptions.paths` object in `tsconfig.json`.
+The path corresponding to the `./src/*` directory is represented by the `~/*` symbol.
+There's also a reference to `./tsconfig.node.json` in the `reference`'s array objects that correspond
+to `path`.

-We import `tsconfigPaths` from `vite-tsconfig-paths` in our `vite.config.ts` and add it to the `plugins` array.
+`vite.config.ts` imports `tsconfigPaths` from `vite-tsconfig-paths` and adds it to the `plugins` array.

-You can find additional information at [vite-tsconfig-paths](https://github.com/aleclarson/vite-tsconfig-paths).
+See more information about [`vite-tsconfig-paths`](https://github.com/aleclarson/vite-tsconfig-paths).
 :::

-### 3. Wrap Components with Context Provider
+### 3. Wrap components with the context provider

-Let's open the `/src/App.tsx` file, import our `MetaMaskContextProvider` and wrap that component around the existing `Display`, `Navigation`, and `MetaMaskError` components.
+In this step, you'll import the `MetaMaskContextProvider` in `/src/App.tsx` and wrap that component
+around the existing `Display`, `Navigation`, and `MetaMaskError` components.

-Update the code in `/src/App.tsx`:
+Update `/src/App.tsx` to the following:

 ```tsx  title="App.tsx"
 import './App.global.css'